 Each type of exercise helps a different part of your body.

-Exercise is like nutrition.
-You wouldn’t eat only protein or only vegetables and expect to be healthy.
+Exercise is similar to nutrition.
+You would not eat only protein or only vegetables and expect to be healthy.
 Your body needs different nutrients to work well.
-In the same way, a mix of exercises gives your body more of what it needs to stay healthy as you age.
+In the same way, a mix of exercises gives your body more of what it needs to stay healthy as you get older.

-The Three Pillars of a Longevity-Focused Exercise Mix
+The Three Types of Exercise That Support Longevity

-Building a routine that supports longevity doesn’t mean doing seven different activities every week.
+Building a routine for longevity does not mean you have to do seven different activities every week.
 It means regularly including three main types: cardio, strength, and flexibility.
-Here’s what each one does and how much you actually need.
+Here’s what each one does and how much you really need.

 1. Cardio for Heart Health and Endurance

-Cardio is any activity that raises your heart rate for a period of time.
+Cardio is any activity that raises your heart rate for a sustained period.
 Walking, jogging, cycling, swimming, dancing, and hiking all count.
 If you’re breathing harder and your heart is beating faster, it’s cardio.

-The current guidelines suggest 150 minutes of moderate-intensity cardio per week.
-That’s about 75 minutes if you’re doing harder, vigorous activity.
-Moderate means you can still talk but not sing while you’re moving.
-Vigorous means talking becomes difficult.
+Aim for about 150 minutes of moderate-intensity cardio each week.
+If you prefer more intense activity, about 75 minutes is enough.
+Moderate means you can talk but not sing while moving.
+Vigorous means it is hard to talk.

 2. Strength Training for Muscle and Bone

 Strength training means using resistance to challenge your muscles.
-That could be free weights, resistance bands, gym machines, or your own bodyweight.
+This could be free weights, resistance bands, gym machines, or your own bodyweight.
 Push-ups, squats, lunges, and planks all count.

-Studies show that people who do regular resistance training have stronger bones and lower rates of osteoporosis.
+strength training have stronger bones and lower rates of osteoporosis (a condition in which bones become weak and brittle).
 They also stay independent for longer.
 Muscle mass is closely linked to healthy aging.
 The more you keep now, the better you’ll feel in 20 or 30 years.

-You don’t need to lift heavy weights or spend hours in the gym.
-Two sessions per week, working your major muscle groups, is enough to see benefits.
-Each session might last 20 to 30 minutes.
+You do not need to lift heavy weights or spend hours in the gym.
+Two sessions per week that work your major muscle groups are enough to see benefits.
+Each session can last 20 to 30 minutes.
 You can use dumbbells, resistance bands, or just your bodyweight.
-The key is challenging your muscles enough that the last few reps feel difficult.
+The key is to challenge your muscles so the last few reps feel hard.

 3. Flexibility and Mobility for Movement Quality

-Flexibility and mobility exercises include yoga, Pilates, stretching routines, tai chi, and mobility drills.
-These activities help your joints move fully and keep your muscles flexible enough to support that movement.
+Flexibility and mobility exercises include yoga, Pilates, stretching routines, tai chi, and movements that help your joints move through their full range of motion.
+These activities help your joints move well and keep your muscles flexible enough to support that movement.

-As you get older, your tissues become less elastic, your joints get stiffer, and your movements can become tighter.
+As you get older, your tissues become less elastic.
+Your joints get stiffer, and your movements can get tighter.
 This affects simple things like bending down or keeping your balance on uneven ground.
-Poor flexibility and mobility raise your risk of injury and make daily tasks harder.
+Poor flexibility and mobility increase your risk of injury and make daily tasks harder.

-Balance is especially important as you get older.
-Falls are a leading cause of injury among older adults, and many occur due to poor balance or limited mobility.
+Balance is especially important as you age.
+Falls are a leading cause of injury among older adults, and many happen due to poor balance or limited mobility.
 Flexibility exercises help prevent this by keeping your body responsive and coordinated.

 What a Balanced Weekly Mix Actually Looks Like

-Knowing about the three pillars is helpful, but the real question is how to fit them into your week.
-The good news is you don’t have to do seven different activities or train like an athlete.
+Knowing about the three types is helpful, but the real question is how to fit them into your week.
+The good news is you do not have to do seven different activities or train like an athlete.
 Just combine two or three types regularly in a way that fits your schedule.

 Here’s what that might look like in practice.